anth-rax/BGA/README.md

     For right now, tokens are randomly generated 1's and 0's between 20-30 char length.
 So a= 27ch, but b= 21ch.
         As of right now, reading multiple letter like de = 20 char length doesn't work.
 It just won't be read.
         I plan on implementing this.
-    I plan on implementing some XOR logic to further security The logic of encryption works as follows:
+    I plan on implementing some XOR logic to further "security" The logic of encryption works as follows:

     Plaintext: "PI"